IndexedDB: A Client-Side Database for Structured Data

 What Is IndexedDB?

 IndexedDB is a browser API that lets you store large amounts of structured data locally.
+As a client-side database, it handles indexed queries, transactions, and version upgrades, making it far more capable than localStorage.
 Unlike localStorage, which only handles strings, IndexedDB can store any serializable JavaScript object.
 It is asynchronous, uses a transactional model, and lets you create indexes for fast queries.

-This guide covers the core concepts you need to build real applications with IndexedDB.
+This guide covers the core concepts you need to build real applications with the IndexedDB client-side storage API.

 Opening a Database